joacir/mynotes/README.md

 This project is a starting point for a Flutter application.

-It was made for studies propouses by this free course in [FreeCodeCamp](https://www.youtube.com/watch?v=VPvVD8t02U8)
+It was made for studies propouses throgh this free course in [FreeCodeCamp](https://www.youtube.com/watch?v=VPvVD8t02U8)

 A few resources to get you started if this is your first Flutter project: